ais-one/cookbook/docs/deployment.md

 You need these files and configure them (see example-app)

 - vue-crud-x/<project>/config/uat.pem
+  - PEM of the VM
 - vue-crud-x/<project>/config/uat.url
+  - user and location of the VM
 - vue-crud-x/<project>/config/uat.web.csv
+  - the list of web applications, also the list bucket location if deploying to S3
 - vue-crud-x/<project>/config/.env.uat
+  -
 - vue-crud-x/<project>/ecosystem.config.js (for pm2 deployments)
 - vue-crud-x/<project>/Dockerfile (for docker deployments)